 Independent Contractor Cases

-If you’ve been hit by a semi truck in Oklahoma and the truck driver is an independent contractor, the policy of respondeat superior does not apply.
+If you’ve been hit by a semi-truck in Oklahoma and the truck driver is an independent contractor, the policy of respondeat superior does not apply.
 Companies are not typically held liable for the actions of independent contractors.

-Scope Of Employment
+Scope of Employment

 For a truck company to be held liable for the wrongful acts of one of its drivers, the driver must have been involved in the accident while “within the scope of employment.”
-There are many different factors that come into play when determining if the act was within the scope of employment or not.
+Many different factors come into play when determining if the act was within the scope of employment or not.
 Some factors include employee intent; type of work they were hired to do; the amount of freedom they were allowed in performing duties; nature, place and time of the conduct; and the incidental acts reasonably expected of the employee by the employer.